File Storage

 Variants are not free.
 The first request that triggers a new variant pays for the whole transformation (decode, resize, encode, upload).
 For predictable response times in production, pre-generate the variants you know you'll need - see Eager Loading Variants.

-9.1 Generating a Variant
+8.1 Generating a Variant

-Call variant(**ops) on any image attachment:
+Call variant(**ops) on any attachment (with variants enabled):

 thumb = user.avatar.variant(resize_to_fill=(200, 200))